How To Lock The Keyboard And Mouse, But Not The Screen In Linux

-The xtrclock tool may not work on some DEs, for example GDM.
+The xtrlock tool may not work on some DEs, for example GDM.
 It may permanently lock you out of the screen.
-Please test it in a virtual machine and then try it in your personal or official desktop if it really works.
+Please test it in a virtual machine and then try it in your personal or official desktop to verify if it really works.
 I tested this on Arch Linux MATE desktop and Ubuntu 18.04 GNOME desktop.
 It worked just fine.

 Just in case, you are locked out of the screen permanently, switch to the TTY (CTRL+ALT+F2) then run: